-- Health Sector Progress and Performance Report: This report is a critical input for NHSP annual reviews, providing a systematic assessment of progress against specific objectives and goals in the national health strategy and disease-specific plans.
-This report will synthesize data from various sources, such as facility reporting systems, household surveys, administrative data, and research studies, to answer key questions on progress and performance using the country's core indicators and health goals. - Annual Health Statistical Report: Via TMO's National Health Information Bulletin, these annual health information reports provide a comprehensive analysis of all health data derived from administrative and health facility reporting, including the most relevant data by island.
-The NHIB report is cognizant of data quality issues, such as timeliness, completeness, and accuracy of reporting, and will specify data adjustments and methods used, if applicable. - Policy Briefs: These briefs present actionable recommendations for decision-making in a short-form format.
-The format typically identifies a problem, proposes a solution, presents a compelling and feasible recommendation, and highlights supporting evidence using nonacademic language, images, quotes, photographs, and bullets.
+• Health Sector Progress and Performance Report: This report is a critical input for NHSP annual reviews, providing a systematic assessment of progress against specific objectives and goals in the national health strategy and disease-specific plans.
+This report will synthesize data from various sources, such as facility reporting systems, household surveys, administrative data, and research studies, to answer key questions on progress and performance using the country's core indicators and health goals.

+Annual Health Statistical Report: Via TMO's National Health Information Bulletin, these annual health information reports provide a comprehensive analysis of all health data derived from administrative and health facility reporting, including the most relevant data by island.
+The NHIB report is cognizant of data quality issues, such as timeliness, completeness, and accuracy of reporting, and will specify data

+Policy Briefs: These briefs present actionable recommendations for decision-making in a short-form format.
+The format typically identifies a problem, proposes a solution, presents a compelling and feasible recommendation, and highlights supporting evidence using non-academic language, images,

-• Colour Coding: This strategy groups data and suggests action using colours corresponding to a traffic stop light.
+Colour Coding: This strategy groups data and suggests action using colours corresponding to a traffic stop light.
 Each colour and indicator is given predetermined numerical ranges based on progress towards a programmatic target.
-Decision-makers can quickly determine if action is required around a specific indicator.
-This technique shares similarities with the grading found in health report cards.
+Decision-makers can quickly determine if action is required around a specific